govau/service-manual/content/content-strategy/start-content-strategy/senior-executive-buy-in/text2.md

 Engage regularly with each of your three groups.
 Set up regular touchpoints while you are creating your strategy.
 This will also help with implementing your strategy down the track.

-You may also need to get buy-in from external stakeholders to join up content across government agencies.
+You may also need to get buy-in from external stakeholders so that content across government agencies can be joined up.